What PM2.5 Pollution Really Means And What It's Doing To You And Your Kids

 - Long exposure to PM2.5 can worsen asthma and heart conditions.
 They also cause runny nose, sneezing and coughing.

-- 5 coming from diesel vehicles contains carbon and is a carcinogenic.
+- 5 coming from diesel vehicles contains carbon and is carcinogenic.

 - It can also cause other heart and lung diseases, or make them worse.

-- It slow down development of lungs in children and can leave them with reduced lung function for the rest of their lives, according to the WHO.
+- It slows down the development of lungs in children and can leave them with reduced lung function for the rest of their lives, according to the WHO.

 - Illnesses caused by PM2.5 kill at least 3.1 million people a year across the world.